guyon-it-consulting/aws-datazone-view-custom-subscription/README.md

 ## Backlog

 - [x] Simplify the dispatched events
-- [ ] Publish the subscription state back to the Datazone domain
+- [ ] Publish the subscription state back to the Datazone domain.
+Unsure if its even possible yet.
 - [ ] Support un-publish by removing grants on related resources
-  - [ ] this requires a full analysis on all other subscribed Views - or storage
 - [ ] Provide more accurate SQL dependencies, on special SQL statements (UNNEST, ...)
   - [ ] try a Presto parser
   - [ ] try a bedrock analysis with Claude2